Elie Wiesel on Tisha b’Av - The 92nd Street Y, New York

 Elie Wiesel on Tisha b’Av

-According to tradition, the 9th day of the month of Av (coinciding this year with Wednesday night July 26 and Thursday July 27) witnessed five tragedies suffered by Jews in ancient times, including the destruction of both Jerusalem Temples and of the city of Jerusalem itself.
+According to tradition, the 9th day of the month of Av (coinciding this year with Monday night August 12 and Tuesday August 13) witnessed five tragedies suffered by Jews in ancient times, including the destruction of both Jerusalem Temples and of the city of Jerusalem itself.
 Since then, we express our grief over these losses by means of rites of public mourning.
 In synagogues the world over, we sit on the floor to read the Book of Lamentations and recite Kinot, poems specially composed to transmit the vast dimensions of the upheaval.
 Further, it is a day of fasting and introspection.
 Yet the day’s grief holds the promise of redemption, since the Sages teach that this day also heralds the birth of the Messiah.

 Prof. Wiesel would annually serve as the designated reader for his synagogue congregation of the third (and longest) chapter of the Book of Lamentations.
-In his 92Y lectures, he explores the nature and implications of these catastrophes through the words--and silences--of those who lived through them: mainly, the prophet Jeremiah for the destruction of the first Temple, and the early Talmudic sages for the destruction of the second.
+In his 92NY lectures, he explores the nature and implications of these catastrophes through the words--and silences--of those who lived through them: mainly, the prophet Jeremiah for the destruction of the first Temple, and the early Talmudic sages for the destruction of the second.

 Their fervent commitment to bear graphic witness to the sad plight of Jerusalem, and their determination to go forward with Jewish life and learning in the aftermath of numbing losses clearly served as a model for Prof. Wiesel’s own vocation as a witness to catastrophe, a teacher of Torah and a lover of Israel.
 The brief excerpts that follow convey a measure of his special contribution on themes close to his heart—and, we think he would certainly hope, close to ours as well.